Do you easily get irritated or overwhelmed by little things? If you do, you are not alone.

 When you pause to think about it, you may discover that there is a much bigger problem you haven’t addressed.

-For example, you are probably too tired, overwhelmed, frustrated, feeling unfulfilled, or holding on to grudges.
-It could also be that you are just a sensitive person.
+For example, the reasons why little things bother you so much could be that you are too tired, overwhelmed, frustrated, feeling unfulfilled, have a hormonal imbalance, or are holding on to grudges.
+It could also be that you are just hungry or a sensitive person.

 Making a habit of pausing before reacting is one of the best ways to stop letting the little things bother you.